Skip to Content

 Where are the Death in Paradise locations?

 On the north-west coast of Basse-Terre, Deshaies is the epicentre of all things Death in Paradise in Guadeloupe.
-In the show it’s Honoré, capital of Saint Marie, and is where the cast and crew are based when they film in Guadeloupe for six months each year.
+In the show it’s Honoré, capital of Saint Marie, and it’s where the cast and crew are based when they film in Guadeloupe for six months each year.

 Deshaies is the pretty town you see in the aerial shots, with a red-roofed church and colourful buildings set around a semi-circular bay surrounded by jungle-covered hills.
-In real life, it’s a fairly sleepy fishing port with waterfront bars and restaurants that are a favourite stop for yachties sailing the Caribbean – and definitely not a hotbed of crime.
+In real life, it’s a fairly sleepy fishing port with waterfront bars and restaurants that are a favourite stop for yachties sailing the Caribbean – definitely not a hotbed of crime.

 The waterfront in Deshaies, Guadeloupe